JamesMcNee/MigrationBuddy/README.md

 Using the above a 'report' is generated with the comparison results including a diff of the response bodies.

 ### Example config:

+Each endpoint can optionally have the following properties:
+- `candidatePath`: An alternate path to use for the candidate service.
+This is useful if the endpoint has changed slightly between services i.e. `/api/v1/todos/{id}` -> `/api/v2/todos/{id}`.
+- `substitutions`: A JSON key value structure allowing for URL templating.
+Any matching instances of a variable in the path e.g. `{key}` will be replaced by a corresponding substitution value from the map.

 ```json
 {
   "endpoints": {